pixelastic/meetups.pixelastic.com/app/_posts/2017-04-06-electron-meetup-april-2017.md

 and it has to be automated because they cannot rely on users manually updating their version.

-Baptiste used a system call Nuts, a node app that you can host on Heroku, and that works as a middleware between your GitHub repo (where you pushed the new builds), and the installed applications.
+Baptiste used a system call [Nuts][10], a node app that you can host on Heroku, and that works as a middleware between your GitHub repo (where you pushed the new builds), and the installed applications.

 When the application starts (and every 5mn after that), it checks if a new package is available by contacting the Nuts server.
 Nuts in turn will query the